Anksus/anksus.me/data/blog/load-balancer.md

 layout: PostLayout
 ---

-## let's try to understand the Load balancer(LB) with five questions.
+## Let's try to understand the Load balancer(LB) with five questions.

 1. What is Load Balancer?
 2. Why do we need LB?